zappascout/devil_notes-sources/docs/notes_16_devil.md

 to be equally reliable commissioners of action==:
 For more on this see Malcolm Gladwell, *Blink: The Power of Thinking Without Thinking*, or;
-*How Emotions Are Made: The Secret Life of the Brain* by Lisa Feldman Barrett; *Emotional: How Feelings Shape Our Thinking* by Leonard Mlodinow.
+*How Emotions Are Made: The Secret Life of the Brain* by Lisa Feldman Barrett, or; *Emotional: How Feelings Shape Our Thinking* by Leonard Mlodinow.
 The excellent science journal *Nautilus* has also run a number of articles on our new understanding of how emotion works (and is related to what we think of as "rationality")—these are easily